Probing a regular black hole within asymptotically safe gravity via strong gravitational lensings and optical appearances: Strong gravitational lensings by a regular black hole in asymptotically safe gravity

 where the impact parameter $b$ is related to the closest distance $r_0$ through the relation \cite{Keeton:2005jd,Gao:2024ejs}

 From trajectory equation (\ref{trajectory}), the deflection angle is expressed as \cite{Virbhadra:1998dy}

 where

 The literature \cite{Bozza:2002zj} has demonstrated that the light deflection angle is logarithmical divergence when $r_0$ approaches the photon sphere radius $r_m$.
-Recently, the work \cite{Tsukamoto:2016jzh} provided an improved of the method presented in \cite{Bozza:2002zj}, and this approach will be used within our calculations.
+Recently, the work \cite{Tsukamoto:2016jzh} provided an improved of the method presented in \cite{Bozza:2002zj}.

-To simplify calculation, Tsukamoto given the definition of a variable $z$ as follows \cite{Tsukamoto:2016jzh}\footnote{Here we don't use the Bozza's definition $z=\dfrac{A(r)-A(r_0)}{1-A(r_0)}$, the reason is that the $r$ can't be expressed explicitly in terms of $z$ for the specific application of the next section.}:
+To simplify calculation, Tsukamoto given the definition of a variable $z$ as follows \cite{Tsukamoto:2016jzh}\footnote{Here we don't use the Bozza's definition $z=\dfrac{A(r)-A(r_0)}{1-A(r_0)}$, the reason is that the $r$ can't be expressed explicitly in terms of $z$ for the specific metric in (\ref{safemetric}).}:

 and then $I(r_0)$ in (\ref{IntegralFunction}) is written as

 where